How To Keep The Kids Entertained This Easter

 Make an Easter basket or box

 Challenge your children to design and decorate an Easter basket or box using their imagination.
 Let them cut and stick throughout the afternoon to create a great gift holder for themselves or a family member.
-A child of any age is sure to love this activity.

 Decorate your eggs

 It’s an oldie, but goodie – egg decorating is arguably the best way for kids to get into the spirit of Easter.
-First wash out the shells of cracked eggs.
+First, wash out the shells of cracked eggs.
 Wait for them to dry, then glue the two shells back together and cover them with tissue paper.
 Once that’s dry, it’s time to decorate.
 Preparing the eggs can be quite fiddly (so likely an adult job), but the kids are sure to enjoy getting creative with their decorating afterwards.
 Then why not organise your own egg and spoon race for a full afternoon of fun?

 Bake a treat